Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: Reduction to finite fields

 \begin{lemma} Let~$p > 2$.
 There is a commutative diagram as follows:

 where the product runs over all primes~$\q$ of norm~$q \equiv -1 \mod \nn$ which split completely in~$F$, or alternatively all but finitely many such primes. \end{lemma}

-\begin{proof} The isomorphism of the left vertical map is a theorem of Suslin~\cite{Suslintwo}, and the isomorphism of the right vertical map follows from~\cite{Hutch}.
+\begin{proof} The isomorphism of the left vertical map is a theorem of Suslin~\cite[Theorem~5.2]{Suslintwo} \frankchanged{(taking into account Lemma~\ref{suslincomparison})}, and the isomorphism of the right vertical map follows from~\cite{Hutch}.
 The fact that the diagram commutes is a consequence of the fact that both constructions are compatible (and can be seen in group cohomology). \end{proof}

 Recall that an element $x$ of an abelian group $G$ is $p$-saturated if $x\not\in [p]G$, where~$[p]:G \rightarrow G$ is the multiplication by~$p$ map.

 \begin{corollary} There is an algorithm to prove that a set of generators of~$B(F)$ is~$p$-saturated for~$p > 2$. \end{corollary}